bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 ### Exporting the app package file

 On Bitrise, it does not matter whether you want to export an .ipa file, an .apk file or an .app file: the process is the same for all Xamarin apps.
 To make sure you build the correct project type, set up your solution configurations in Visual Studio.

 For example, if you want to get an .apk file to upload it to Google Play, use a **Release** project configuration for your Android project in your solution configuration.

+For your iOS project, set up the correct code signing identity in Visual Studio: for example, a Distribution identity with an App Store type provisioning profile.

 1. Enter the Workflow Editor of your app, and click the `Workflows` tab.
 2. Make sure you have the `Xamarin Archive` Step in your workflow.